-A single question with a single answer is not enough to find out what is it that is bothering the employee, why is he holding his experience back, and what needs to be done to improve the situation.
-Complex human behavior cannot be measured in numbers.
+A single question with a single answer is not enough to find out what is bothering the employee.
+Similarly, why is he holding his experience back, and what needs to be done to improve the situation.
+We cannot measured Complex human behavior in numbers.

 Seventh, the Employee Net Promoter Score cannot measure Employee Engagement.

-These employees expect the company to make some changes or improvements and their feedback is vital for the company, but for that, a different metric has to be engaged.
+These employees expect the company to make some changes or improvements.
+As a matter of fact, their feedback is vital for the company with a different metric.

 All the above factors directly or indirectly influence employee engagement.
-As the ENPS is an easy metric to work with, it acts as a useful starting point to measure employee engagement, but for a deeper insight into why the promoters like the company, why the detractors hate it, and why the passives do not express themselves, extra questions need to be included into the survey.
+As the ENPS is an easy metric to work with.
+It acts as a useful starting point to measure employee engagement.
+For a deeper insight; as in why the promoters like the company, why the detractors hate it, and why the passives do not express themselves.
+Henceforth, extra questions need to be included in the survey.

-The employers using the ENPS to find out how engaged their employees are should include the extra questions to get proper feedback about their company so that they can improve their scores.
-The target should not be getting the score itself, but finding out the measures that will help in improving the score and thus improving the number of promoters and the level of employee engagement.
+The employers using the ENPS to find out how engaged their employees should include the extra questions.
+In order to get proper feedback about their company so that they can improve their scores.
+The target should not be getting the score itself.
+But finding out the measures that will help in improving the score.
+Thus improving the number of promoters and the level of employee engagement.

-For the ENPS to work satisfactorily in an organized effort should be made to focus on the measurement of human emotions, behavior, attitude, failures and successes, and aspirations.
+For the ENPS to work satisfactorily; an organized effort focusing on the measurement of human emotions, behavior, attitude, failures and successes, and aspirations has to be made.
 All these together influence employee engagement and a measurement score that can help the management keep a score of all these regularly.
 It is the score that an organization needs to adopt.